1dancook/fut-test-tsypt/examples/cloze.typ

 - multiple cloze items
 - question numbering beside blanks
 - a list of solutions visible to select from
-- any number of detractor(s)
+- any number of distractor(s)

 These are made possible with several parameters apart from applying cloze syntax to the text:
 - show_solutions: "top" or "left"
-- detractor_list -- use a str, int, or array
+- distractor_list -- use a str, int, or array
-- detractors -- limit the number of detractors
+- distractors -- limit the number of distractors
 - show_question_numbers -- shows the question numbers beside the cloze blanks

 #let cloze_passage = "The {scientist} carefully recorded the results of the {experiment}, noting even the slightest variations in temperature.
 As the {data} accumulated, patterns began to emerge that challenged existing {theories}.
 Despite the late hour, she remained focused, driven by a sense of {curiosity} and purpose."